Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Similar Idioms / Phrases:

-"Take responsibility," "Pay the piper," "Own up."
+"Face the consequences," "Take responsibility," "Own up."

 Justifications:

 This is an idiom because it means to accept the consequences of one’s actions.
-The phrase has a figurative meaning, as it does not literally involve music but refers to the emotional discomfort of accountability.
+The idiom has a figurative meaning, as it does not literally involve music but refers to the emotional discomfort of accountability.

 Origin: